tektoncd/community/teps/0125-configmaps-and-secrets-as-param-value-source.md

 ## Motivation

 `PipelineRun` and `TaskRun` Params support passing direct value during its creation.
-Most of the values that are default needs to be saved as default in the `Task` or `Pipeline`.

-Two supported options are `TEP 0029-step-workspaces`  where Secret / ConfigMap are mounted as file inside container and assigning `Env from ConfigMap / Secret` reference for each container / step on creation of pipeline.
+Two supported options to pass values from Secret / ConfigMap are
+- `TEP 0029-step-workspaces`  where Secret / ConfigMap is mounted as file inside container
+- Assigning `Env` from `ConfigMap / Secret` reference for each container / step on creation of pipeline.

 To understand the problem let's take an example. jib-maven[https://github.com/tektoncd/catalog/blob/main/task/jib-maven/0.4/jib-maven.yaml]